SubsTheTechnomancer/C-OpenTK-Projects/marp/winapi.md

 # How did I do this?

-* Unfortunately it was a surprisingly painful journy into the bowels of windows documentation, which was incredibly unhelpful most of the time
+* Unfortunately it was a surprisingly painful journey into the bowels of windows documentation, which was incredibly unhelpful most of the time
 * To save everyone else from the pain is my purpose for this presentation (also to show off my cool transparent window)

 ---